 Several components in the Groundhog plugin work in conjunction to explore how some aspects of planting design can be eased, or approached differently, using parametric methods.
-To do so, it augments traditional forms of representations (points and circles) with metadata that describes that spatial and performance characteristics of a particular species.
+To do so, it augments traditional forms of representations (points and circles) with metadata that describes the spatial and performance characteristics of a particular species.
 These attributes can then be used to inform both the locations of the plants in an automated manner, or be used as analytic tools for better understand how a given plant distribution performs according to specific criteria or over a particular time period.

 Its primary input in establishing species attributes is as a spreadsheet; namely namely a CSV file with tables of information that are then read-in to Grasshopper.
 It contains a number of ‘core’ and optional parameters for each species that are needed to (later) produce a minimum-viable depiction of the typical geometry and attributes of a species.
 These values (and example species) are available in the

 Groundhog - Plants Examples.csv file within the demo files attached to this post.
-This spreadsheet also provides option for extensibility, where arbitrary values can be added to the definition of each species and then used as part of a parametric model.
+This spreadsheet also provides an option for extensibility, where arbitrary values can be added to the definition of each species and then used as part of a parametric model.
 For example, a value representing phytoremediation potential, or wind breaking potential, could be added to the palette and then used to inform placement or measure performance.

 A second component contains predefined values for generic forms of vegetation, such as ‘grass’ or ‘shrub’ that enable rapid design prototyping without the need to specify detailed planting characteristics.
 Similarly, a component is provided for constructing one-off species representations in Grasshopper using explicit parameters, such as for defining canopy radii, rather than needing to always use a spreadsheet-based definition.